-Books on the Psychology of Video Games
+Books on the Psychology of Games

 The Engagement Game: Why Your Workplace Culture Should Look More Like a Video Game is a book for people who want to apply lessons from the psychology of video games to being a better manager or other kind of leader.
 Take lessons from video games on how to improve: